screetsec/TheFatRat/README.md

 ## :book: How it works

-* Extract The lalin-master to your home or another folder
+* Extract The TheFatRat-master to your home or another folder
 * chmod +x fatrat
 * chmod +x powerfull.sh
 * And run the tools ( ./fatrat )